 A bit tricky to clean due to sharp blades

 If your kitchen space is tight or you are looking for an all-purpose, lightweight kitchen appliance, the Vremi 3-in-1 julienne vegetable peeler is for you.
 Rather than buy a peeler, mandoline, and a julienne zester separately, this BPA-free peeler combines all these into one handy, compact appliance without taking up extra space in your drawers.

 It is a multi-functional, three-swivel rotating blade peeler for cutting, peeling, shredding, and slicing fruits or vegetables.
 There are three stainless steel blades: a straight blade to remove skins, a julienne zester to create garnishes, and a serrated blade to peel softer skins.
 No need to swap out the blades: The wheels on the sides of the peeler make it simple to choose the blade you want.
 Reviewers are largely happy with the performance of all three of the blades, saying each is sharp and operates smoothly.

-The Vremi 3-in-1 features a nonslip handle and silicone finger-grip to help prevent wrist strain.
+The Vremi 3-in-1 features a nonslip handle and silicone finger-grip.
 Wash it by hand only, and let it air-dry.

 Doesn't take off a lot of potato flesh with the peel